cassa10/challenge-api/README.md

 Frontend of django for administrate api and database objects

+Must have admin user for use it

 ## Swagger

 ### / or /api

-If server is running, you could visit root endpoint API for Swagger DOCs and Skip this next docum
+If server is running, you could visit root endpoint API for Swagger DOCs

 ## Sucursal

 ###  /api/sucursal

 - GET

-    Desc: Get all sucursals (paginated not contemplated)
+    Get all sucursal objects (no pagination)

 - POST

-    Desc: Create new sucursal
+    Create new sucursal

 ### /api/sucursal/<id\>

 - GET

-    Desc: Get sucursal with requested id
+    Get sucursal with requested id

 - PUT

-    Desc: Update sucursal with requested id and data provided
+    Update sucursal with requested id and data provided

 - DELETE

-    Desc: Delete sucursal with requested id (logic deleted not contemplated)
+    Delete sucursal with requested id (logic deleted not contemplated)

 ## Punto de Retiro